CBS Corporation News Associate, New York Bureau in New York, New York

 CBS was established in 1928, when founder William Paley purchased 16 independent radio stations and christened them the Columbia Broadcast System.
 Today, with more than 200 television stations and affiliates reaching virtually every home in the United States, CBS's total network lineup was watched by more than 130 million people a week during the 2012/2013 season.
 The Network has the #1 drama/scripted program, NCIS; #1 sitcom, THE BIG BANG THEORY; #1 newsmagazine, 60 MINUTES; and #1 daytime drama, THE YOUNG AND THE RESTLESS.
 Its programming arms include CBS Entertainment, CBS News and CBS Sports.

-CBS News is seeking candidates for the News Associates Program, a 15-month, highly competitive program where individuals rotate among a variety of broadcasts and departments including 60 Minutes, 48 Hours, CBS Sunday Morning, CBS Evening News, CBS This Morning, Newspath and the National Desk.
-This entry-level program is designed to identify outstanding aspiring journalists who are interested in pursuing a career in journalism and broadcasting and can bring a fresh and diverse insight to the areas of news production and news coverage.
-This program is not designed for people who wish to be on-air.
+The CBS News Associates Program is a highly competitive, entry-level program designed to identify outstanding aspiring journalists who can bring fresh and diverse insight to news production and news coverage.
+This program is designed to train future producers and is not intended for people who wish to be on-air.

 Primary responsibilities include conducting research, fact-checking, transcribing footage, running script, assisting on shoots, monitoring breaking news, pitching stories, attending planning and creative meetings and sourcing images and footage.

-Applicants are interviewed and admitted on a rolling basis.
+Applicants are interviewed throughout the year and hired on a rolling basis.
+A panel of CBS News staff determines the final candidates.

 Bachelor’s Degree, preferably in Journalism, Broadcasting or Communications